b0tting/initiative/README.md

 </VirtualHost>

 ```
+You cannot run this application as an WSGI application, or at least I could not, because the gevent handler cannot be found or cannot be started.

 # Technology
 Python flask, running a jquery mobile webpage, communicating over websockets using timestamped messsages.
 I included the original themeroller theme (http://jqueryui.com/themeroller/) so you can roll your own.